Finance-Hub/FinanceHub/CONTRIBUTING.md

 **Learn what you are getting yourself into**.
 Explore the project.
 Have a look inside the files that already are in the repository.
 They can be used for style reference and even for learning.
+Build your code with the same style as the ones you see in the repository, this will help to ease the understanding for newcomers and motivate contributions with the same guidelines.

 ## Design Decision